Statewide Portable Equipment Registration Program (PERP)

 The chart below shows the phase-in of new certification Tiers up to 2015.
 After the Tier changes, ARB allows a six month grace period before the required new engine Tier begins.

-View the Off-Road Compression-Ignition (Diesel) Engine Tiers Chart (PDF)
+View the Compression-Ignition (Diesel) Engine Certification Tier Chart (PDF)

 For more information, please contact the PERP email.